BioUX/bioux.github.io/README.md

-Use this browser extension for Google Chrome to save some time with your research tasks!
+Use this browser extension  to save some time with your research tasks!

 ### Contribute